 Vermont continues to battle with heavy winter tick loads in its core moose range.
 Calf survival rates have been hit especially hard with an estimation of half surviving their first winter.
 The Department believes that to improve the health of moose in northeastern Vermont, moose population reduction is necessary to break the winter tick cycle.
 Research shows that a moose population with less than one moose per square mile supports relatively few winter ticks that do not impact moose populations.

-The regular season rifle hunt will take place October 21-26, 2023 and will have 54 either-sex lottery permits available, 5 of which are set aside as veteran permits.
-Twenty-four of the permits will be for E1, and 15 will be for E2.
-In addition to the either-sex permits, there will be 24 antlerless-only permits drawn for E1A and another 16 drawn for E2A.
+The regular season rifle hunt will take place October 19-26, 2024 and will have 54 either-sex lottery permits available, 5 of which are set aside as veteran permits.
+Twenty-nine of the permits will be for E1, and 25 will be for E2.
+In addition to the either-sex permits, there will be 55 antlerless-only permits drawn for E1A and another 45 drawn for E2A.
+Up to 15 regular season permits may be awarded to nonresident applicants.
 During the regular season hunt, the rut will be winding down and you can expect to cover a lot of country to find a bull.

-WMUs E1 and E2 are located in the northeast corner of Vermont and have traditionally been the best areas in the state for producing trophy bulls.
+Located in the northeast corner of Vermont, WMUs E1 and E2 have traditionally been the best areas in the state for producing trophy bulls.
 An argument can be made for either unit being the better of the two, but the difference between the units is marginal.
 E1 has had more logging cuts along with a slightly better population density, making it a little easier to turn up a bull.
 On the other hand, E2 is not hunted as much, providing the possibility of turning up a big, mature bull as well.
-Over the past few seasons, the average bull harvested in E1 has been 37 1/8" wide, while E2’s average width has come in a little better at 38 2/8" wide.
-Seven of the 43 bulls harvested in E1 cleared the 50" mark, while 4 of the 25 bulls taken in E2 broke the same mark.
+Over the past three seasons, the average bull harvested in E1 has been 41 5/8" wide, while E2’s average width has come in at 39 4/8" wide.
+Fifteen of the 60 bulls harvested in E1 cleared the 50" mark, while 7 of the 37 bulls taken in E2 broke the same mark.

 Most moose hunters hire a moose retrieval service to assist in getting their moose out of the woods.
 A contact list with Vermont-approved retrieval services will be mailed to you in your moose permit package if you are successful in drawing a permit.
 Vermont also has some great moose outfitters that are very reasonably priced if you are looking for a guided hunt.
 If you draw a tag and are looking for an outfitter, give us a call as we have Endorsed Outfitters in Vermont.
 While Maine and New Hampshire are better trophy-producing states, Vermont produces a few really good bulls every year.
 Opportunities to hunt Canadian moose are rare, and with the inexpensive application fees, make sure you get your name in the hat for the Vermont moose draw!